swt30/thesis/chapters/03-models/03-models.md

 > TODO: include a sketch or flow chart as a simpler explanation for how this convergence process works

 I was unable to use a faster method, such as the secant method, to solve for the correct radius.
-This is because the equations break down at the very centre and are not valid for $r<0$ or $m<0$, so I am unable to integrate "past" the central point and use this information to derive a gradient to correct the next iteration.
+This is because the equations break down at the very centre and are not valid for $r<0$ or $m<0$, so I am unable to integrate past the central point and use this information to derive a gradient to correct the next iteration.
 Instead, I use the numerical failure of the equations (and consequent spiking of the central pressure) as a signal that I have chosen an initial radius that is too small---we have hit the centre before we have accounted for all the mass in the model.
 I then stop the integration, bisect the search region, and try again.
 In contrast, if the initial radius is too large, we will run out of mass before we reach $r=0$, at which point I also terminate and refine the initial guess.
-I consider the model to have converged successfully if the final value of r is less than $100\,$m.
+I consider the model to have converged successfully if the final value of $r$ is less than $100\,$m.

 It is trivial to use this method to solve for another parameter instead of the radius.
 Because my intention was to investigate the change in observable parameters, I choose for the remainder of this dissertation to leave the radius as the free parameter.
 But it is also possible to leave another parameter free, such as the core mass, layer thickness or even the composition.

-> TODO: add some citations where other studies have done this; mention how this approach is used to perform Bayesian analyses of these parameters
+> TODO: add some citations where other studies have done this and mention how this approach is used to perform Bayesian analyses of these parameters?
+Or could leave this until chapter 6

 ### Mass--radius relations for differentiated planets

 I used my models to produce mass--radius relations for homogeneous spheres of water as well as differentiated multi-layer models.
 I did this first for the homogeneous isothermal case [in the vein of @Zapolsky1969] and then extended my models to include an adiabatic temperature gradient.
 My differentiated multi-layer models include a water layer on top of a silicate mantle and an iron core.
-To do this, they treat the equation of state, equation @eq:eos, as piecewise in the mass co-ordinate.
+To do this, they treat the equation of state, @eq:eos, as piecewise in the mass co-ordinate.
 For example, consider a model which has a 5 per cent (by mass) water layer on top of a silicate mantle.
-For this model, my code begins evaluating equation @eq:eos using the water equation of state.
+For this model, my code begins evaluating @eq:eos using the water equation of state.
 It then switches to the silicate equation of state once $m$, the mass interior to the spherical shell in [@eq:mass-continuity;  @eq:pressure-gravity; @eq:adiabatic-temperature-gradient], drops below 95 per cent of the planetary mass.
 It is possible to choose the integration grid such that this occurs exactly at the end of an integration step.
 However, in practice a sufficiently fine grid is also acceptable.

 I ignored thermal effects within the iron and silicate layers.
-The effect of thermal expansion in these solids is thought to be low ^[@Seager2007; @Grasset2009].
-It would be simple to to include the expansion effects of these materials, but I did not collate the equation of state data to enable me to do so.
+The effect of thermal expansion in these solids is thought to be low. ^[@Seager2007; @Grasset2009] It would be simple to to include the expansion effects of these materials, but I did not collate the equation of state data to enable me to do so.
 Because I ignored thermal expansion in these layers, I modelled them as isothermal.^[This follows from setting $α = 0$ in @eq:adiabatic-temperature-gradient so that $dT / dm = 0$.]